-Designed to handle mobile internet
+2.2 Designed to handle mobile internet

 When a connection is less reliable then the SCADA server and the ECL Comfort 296 / 310 controller may experience the connection to be lost.

 This situation sets higher demands for mechanisms to re-establish the connection and also higher demands for retransmission and error handling mechanisms.

-Mobile internet connections are in general, considered as being less reliable and have lower data throughput than wired internet connections.
-The Danfoss ECL Comfort 296 / 310 controller and OPC Server are designed to handle mobile internet connections which are less reliable than wired internet connections.
+The Danfoss ECL Comfort 296 / 310 controller and OPC Server are designed to handle mobile internet connections being less reliable than wired internet connections.

 The OPC Server software must, however, be configured accordingly.

-System overview
+3.0 System overview

-3G / 4G data connection set-up for SCADA systems
+3.1 3G / 4G data connection set-up for SCADA systems